Does Meetup.com Work For Making Friends?

 It can help to go to more targeted, interest-specific get togethers.
 It's also useful to accept you're playing a numbers game, and that just because you didn't meet anyone at the last meet up or two, it doesn't mean the next time couldn't be different.
 Some people get lucky and make friends from the first meet up they attend.
 Some people also marry the first person they ever messaged on a dating app.
 Most of us have to put in more time than that.

-Also, be honest with yourself and ask if you've got some mental baggage that's causing you to feel like you don't click with anyone.
+Also, be honest with yourself and ask if you've got some mental baggage that may be causing you to feel like you don't click with anyone.
 I think most of the time it's just bad luck if someone goes to a bunch of dud meet ups in row.
 However, a few people may have something else going on, like they feel insecure and embarrassed about using the site and are projecting that everyone they meet through it has something wrong with them.

 Some events have low attendance, even though more people said they'd be coming

 Anyone who's been to more than a handful of meet ups knows to take the Attendees list with a grain of salt.
 It's easy to click 'Yes' to say you'll be going.
 It's just as simple to decide not to come at the last second and not bother to change your RSVP.
 If someone has just joined a group, and the other members are only anonymous internet profiles to them, they won't feel that bad about backing out.

 Though the unreliability of the Attendees list can go the other way.
 Some events say only two or three people are coming, but that's because they have lots of regulars who don't feel the need to indicate they're going every time.